-Most people understand the general definition of equality and diversity; but what do these mean within the context of the workplace?
+What is the definition of diversity in the workplace?
+Most people understand the general equality and diversity definition; but what do these mean within the context of the workplace?

-Put very simply, diversity in the workplace means that a company hires a wide range of diverse individuals; in terms of gender, race, ethnicity, age, sexuality, language, educational / cultural background, and so on.
+Put very simply, diversity in the workplace means that a company hires a wide range of diverse individuals.
+Diversity is often misconceived as solely multicultural matters, however it also applies to diversity of gender, race, ethnicity, age, sexuality, language, educational, background, and so on.

 But in 2019, workplace diversity doesn’t just extend to hiring diverse individuals, but also making sure that the participation of these employees is equal.
 Given that a study by The University of Michigan found that people hired for ‘diversity purposes’ were sometimes seen as less qualified, employers have increasingly recognised that symbolically hiring a diverse range of people just isn’t enough.

-Diversity & inclusion are a vital part of workplace culture.
-Not only are they important for the wellbeing of a company’s employees, but will also benefit the business itself.
+So why is workplace diversity important?
+Diversity and inclusion are a vital part of workplace culture; not only are they important for the wellbeing of a company’s employees, but will also benefit the business itself.
 Below are two lists, detailing the benefits of workplace diversity for employees and employers.

 Still not convinced of the importance of diversity in the workplace?
-Here are some key statistics that indicate the value of diversity and inclusion.
+Here are some key statistics that indicate the value and benefits of diversity and inclusion in the workplace.

 Companies across the board are taking steps to create an equality and diversity strategy.
-Some of the best examples of diversity & inclusion in the workplace are:
+Some of the best diversity and inclusion in the workplace examples are: